shenmali/shenmali/README.md

 About me;

-- 🔭 I’m currently working on HTML5 CSS3 and JS (React & Vue.js)
+- 🔭 I’m currently working on IOS Development (UIKit & SwiftUI)
-- 🌱 I’m eager to learn Mobile Programming.
-IOS Development is my passion for years.
-I keep learning Objective C and Swift.I want to learn SwiftUI and Flutter later :)
+- 🌱 I’m eager to learn Java Spring (boot) for backend :D
-- 👯 I’m looking to collaborate on FrontEnd & BackEnd technologies :)
+- 👯 I’m looking to collaborate on Mobile & BackEnd technologies :)
 - 🤔 I’m looking for help with Web and Mobile Programming tech
 - 💬 Ask me about everything